-1. WHO ARE WE?
+- WHO ARE WE?

-2. WHAT IS THIS NOTICE?
+- WHAT IS THIS NOTICE?

-In respect of any such Personal Data, we are acting as a Controller (which means we are the business responsible for making the decision to collect the Personal Data in the first place, and deciding what to collect and how to use it).
-To help us to connect with our customers and run some of our marketing services, we use a marketing agency.
-Currently we use a company called Bewonder* Marketing (Bewonder*) to manage our marketing services for us.
-This means that they may handle Personal Data as a Processor (they are acting on our behalf and authorised to use the Personal Data in accordance with our instructions).
-This notice deals with our marketing activity and sets out what Personal Data we collect from you when you interact with our marketing agency and what we do with it.
-If you have any questions relating to how we use Personal Data about you, please contact us at the address above or by email at [email protected]
+In respect of any such Personal Data, for the purpose of applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679) (the GDPR), we are acting as a Controller (which means we are the business responsible for making the decision to collect the Personal Data in the first place, and deciding what to collect and how to use it).
+To help us to connect with our customers and run some of our marketing activities, we use a marketing agency.
+Currently we use a company called Jones Lang LaSalle Limited (Bewonder) (our Marketing Agent) to manage our marketing services for us.
+This means that they may handle the Personal Data as a Processor (they are acting on our behalf and authorised to use the Personal Data in accordance with our instructions).
+We also work with other companies that carry out certain activities on our behalf, such as the wi-fi operator which helps us to provide our wi-fi service.

-We may collect and process the following data about you, some of which may include Personal Data:
+We may collect and process the following data about you:

 - your name, address and phone number